Administrative Policies and Procedures Manual - Policy 1310: Student Fee Review Board

 6. Annual Recommendation and Transfer Process

-In the fall of each year, the SFRB shall initiate the budget process by requesting information from units funded by student activity fees and units seeking funding from student activity fees.
-This information should provide evidence that the unit is meeting the requirements as stated in Section 1.herein.
-After reviewing projections for student activity fee revenue and funding requests, the SFRB shall make recommendations to the SBLT.
-In April of each year the Board of Regents will approve any change in the student activity fee, and the SBLT will recommend and the University President will approve unit allocations for the following fiscal year.
+In the fall of each year, the SFRB shall initiate the budget process by requesting information from units funded by student activity fee revenue and units seeking funding from student activity fee revenue.
+This information should provide evidence that the unit is meeting the requirements as stated in Section 1. herein.
+After reviewing projections for student activity fee revenue and funding requests, the SFRB shall make recommendations to the BLT.
+In April of each year the Board of Regents will approve any change in the student activity fee, and the BLT will recommend and the University President will approve unit allocations for the following fiscal year.

-The SFRB shall submit its preliminary recommendations for the following fiscal year to the SBLT no later than by February 15 of each year.
-The SFRB shall submit its final recommendations for the following fiscal year to the SBLT by March 1 of each year.
+The SFRB shall submit its preliminary recommendations for the upcoming fiscal year to the BLT no later than by November 15 of each year.
+The SFRB shall submit its final recommendations for the upcoming fiscal year to the BLT by December 1 of each year.

 The annual recommendations shall consist of the following: